Jacksonville Sheriff's Office: Department of Corrections

-The director of this department holds the title of director of corrections.
-The Department of Corrections has more than 600 state certified corrections officers and civilian personnel with three correctional facilities in Duval County.
-The largest is the John E. Goode Pretrial Detention Facility (PTDF) located in downtown Jacksonville.
-It is a twelve-story building with a capacity of 2,189.
-The others are the Montgomery Correctional Center (MCC); and the Community Transitions Center (CTC).
-The Department of Corrections maintains many various specialized units, staffed by Corrections Officer, such as;
+The Department of Corrections has more than 600 state-certified corrections officers and civilian personnel with three correctional facilities in Duval County.
+The largest is the John E. Goode Pretrial Detention Facility (PDF), constructed in 1990 and located in downtown Jacksonville.
+It is a thirteen-story building with a capacity of over 2,200.
+The others are the Montgomery Correctional Center (MCC) and the Community Transitions Center (CTC).

-Fugitive Unit – The duties of the Fugitive and Transportation Unit consist of returning wanted suspects who have been arrested in other jurisdictions to face outstanding local charges, transporting inmates for legal proceedings from one secure facility to another as directed by the courts, handling the extradition and rendition proceedings for fugitives arrested locally and in other jurisdictions, and serving writs of bodily attachment.

-There are two divisions within this department: